Enrique Goiri

 José Enrique Niceto Goiri Bayo (1 March 1877 - 3 April 1925) was a Spanish footballer who played as a midfielder for Athletic Club.
 He was one of the most important footballers in the amateur beginnings of Athletic Club, being among the 7 founders of the club in 1898, and then serving the club as a player, winning both the 1902 Copa de la Coronación and 1903 Copa del Rey, which were the club's very first piece of silverware.
 He was then involved in the foundation of Club Athletic de Madrid (now Atlético Madrid) in 1903.

-A good cyclist and a better gymnast, he practiced many sports and was the holder of several honorable awards.
-In football, his strong suit was in the midfield, but he played well everywhere.
+In football, his main position was a midfielder, but he played several more positions over the course of his career.

 Athletic Bilbao

 As the son of a well-off family in Bilbao, Goiri was sent to Britain to complete his studies, doing so in the Catholic St Joseph's College, Dumfries, where he met and befriended José Maria Barquín, a fellow Basque and a future teammate at Athletic Club.
 In 1898, Goiri was one of the 7 Basque students belonging to the Gimnásio Zamacois who began to organize football matches against the British workers, which were contested on Sundays in Hippodrome of Lamiako, which at the time was the home of organized football in Biscay.

 In February 1901, a commission made up of Goiri, Juan Astorquia, and José Maria Barquín was appointed to draft statutes and prepare regulations to legalize the company and thus turn their group of football pioneers into an official football club.
 This happened on 5 September 1901, in the infamous meeting held in the Café García, in which Goiri was one of the 33 men who signed the documents that gave birth to Athletic Club.
 Goiri was subsequently elected as the club's first-ever secretary.

 Goiri then became one of the first footballers of the newly formed Athletic Club, playing as a midfielder.
 Together with Juan Astorquia, Alejandro de la Sota, Armand Cazeaux and Walter Evans, he was part of the teams that won the 1902 Copa de la Coronación (as Bizcaya) and the 1903 Copa del Rey, and Goiri featured in both finals, a 2–1 win over FC Barcelona in the 1902 final, and a 3–2 comeback win over Madrid FC in the very first Copa del Rey final in 1903.
 In the 1904 Copa del Rey Final, Athletic were declared winners again without playing a match after their opponents failed to turn up.

 Goiri was known by his teammates as "Tocino".